marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> areas = importdata('C:/yourFileLocation/nameOfTheFile.txt')
 ```

 where ```areas``` is just a name for the Python object in which the data could be stored into memory, this is also known as a variable.
 This will allow us to manipulate the data set of areas when required.
 Any name can be used to create a variable.
 As an example, in the case that the data set to load were the diameters of grains instead of the areas, it would be useful to call the variable ```diameters```, or if you want to load several files with different data sets of areas you can named ```areas1```, ```areas2``` and so on.
-In Python variable names can contain upper- and lowercase letters, digits and the special character _.
+In Python, variable names can contain upper- and lowercase letters, digits and the special character _.
 However, variable names cannot start with a digit. ```importdata``` is the function responsible for loading the data into the variable.
 Between the parentheses, the file location path in the OS in quotes (single or double).
 To avoid problems, it is advisable to use forward slash or double backslashes to define the filePath (e.g. "C:/yourfilelocation.../nameofthefile.txt") instead of single backslash.
 Once the data set is loaded, the data can be simply viewed by invoking the name of the variable in the Python shell and pressing the enter key, as follows:

 ```python
 >>> areas